Rebuilding After a Gaslighting or Narcissistic Relationship

 Things will get better.
 Here's how to get there.

 Life in the aftermath of a gaslighting or narcissistic relationship can be a struggle.
 You may have left the relationship with wounds to your heart and your self-esteem.
 If the gaslighter/narcissist left you for someone else, you may be feeling rage and betrayal.
 You may also be pretty mean to yourself, blaming yourself for things that are not your fault.
 If you find yourself in this situation, read on for how to help your healing process.
-If you are in the stages of leaving a gaslighter/narcissist, I encourage you to read How to Leave a Narcissist for Good.
+(If you are in the process of leaving a gaslighter/narcissist, read How to Leave a Narcissist for Good.)